MLu2005/SolarSystem/src/main/java/com/example/utilities/GD/GD_Summary.md

 5. **High-Level Workflow**: How the pieces fit together in practice
 6. **References**: Suggested sources for deeper understanding

+IMPORTANT: JSON writer was made pretty by AI, after not finding out how to do it automatically like in python

 ---

 ## 1. Objective Function